Taylor-Rostow Report: Report

 The "Evaluation and Summary” section of the report suggested urgency and optimism: South Vietnam was in trouble and major U.S. interests were at stake.
 Prompt and energetic U.S. action—military, economic, political—could lead to victory without a U.S. takeover of the war and could cure weaknesses in the Diệm regime.
 The mission was unanimous that the Vietnamese must win the war but most participants believed that all Vietnamese operations could be substantially improved by America's "limited partnership" with the South Vietnamese government.
 The government was cast in the best possible light.
-Any suggestion that the U.S. should limit rather than expand its commitment—or face the need to enter the battle in full force—was avoided.
+Any suggestion that the United States should limit rather than expand its commitment—or face the need to enter the battle in full force—was avoided.
 Underlying the summary was the notion that "graduated measures on [North Vietnam] (applied) with weapons of our own choosing" could reverse any adverse trend in the South.
 And the commitment of ground troops was always possible.
 The report recommended that the United States make obvious its readiness to act, develop reserve strength in the United States "to cover action in Southeast Asia up to the nuclear threshold in that area" and thereby sober the enemy and discourage escalation.
 However, in the summary, bombing was described as a more likely contingency than the use of ground troops; the latter was tied to renewed fighting in Laos and/or an overt invasion of South Vietnam.
 This was despite Taylor suggesting to Diệm that troops be sent and his cables recommending combat troop deployment to Vietnam.

 Appendices to the report, written by members of the mission, gave a slightly different picture.
 There was less optimism about the government’s chances of success and less optimism about the chances of U.S. action—political or military—tipping the balance.
 For example: William Jorden (State) said that almost all of the Vietnamese interviewed had emphasized the gravity of the situation, growing Viet Cong successes, and loss of confidence in Diệm.
 The ARVN lacked aggressiveness, was devoid of any sense of urgency, and short of able leaders.
 Sterling Cottrell (State) said that it was an open question whether the government could succeed, even with U.S. assistance.
 Thus, it would be a mistake to make an irrevocable U.S. commitment to defeat the communists in South Vietnam.
 Foreign military forces cannot win the battle at the village level, where it must be joined.
 The primary responsibility for saving Vietnam must rest with the government of Vietnam.
 For those reasons, Cottrell argued against a treaty, which would either shift ultimate responsibility to the United States or engage a full U.S. commitment to defeat the Viet Cong.